mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

     Source Collection has >= 100 documents AND $sample is the first stage
 ```

-If all other conditions, and let's recap them very quickly, if N is more than 5% or the source collection has less than 100 documents, or if sample is not the first stage, if any of these conditions does not apply, then what is done is a in-memory random sort and select the specific number of documents that we specify as the size.
-Now this sort will be subjected to the same memory restrictions as the sort stage of our aggregation pipeline.
+If all other conditions, and let's recap them very quickly, if *N* is more than *5%* or the *source collection* has less than *100 documents*, or if sample is not the *first stage*, if any of these conditions does not apply, then what is done is a *in-memory random sort* and select the specific number of documents that we specify as the *size*.
+Now this sort will be subjected to the same memory restrictions as the *sort stage* of our aggregation pipeline.

 ```javascript
     {$sample: {size: < N, how many documents> } }